dartmouth-cs52/dartmouth-cs52.github.io/assignments/hw4p1/index.md

 applyMiddleware(thunk),
 ```

-We'll dig into what middleware is later, but for now what you need to know is that middleware are basically functions that run between other stuff.
+We'll dig more into what middleware is later, but for now what you need to know is that middleware are basically functions that run between other stuff.
 They can be very powerful.

-In our case `redux-thunk` allows our ActionCreators to return thunks rather than just actions.
+Redux middleware wraps the dispatch function, allowing our `redux-thunk` middleware to process not just actions but also functions.
+ActionCreators can now return thunks rather than just actions.
 These thunks are functions that are created on the fly to run something later.
-Whaaaaaa?
+Whaaaat?

 Remember how ActionCreators just return an Action?
 Well, what if you want the ActionCreator to first do something, perhaps fetch something from the internet?
 Thunks allow this functionality.
 Instead of immediately returning an Action object and flowing into the Reducer, we return a function that gets executed and can go off and do some stuff before dispatching the Action.

-A redux thunk allows your ActionCreators to have access to dispatch actions.
+A redux thunk allows your ActionCreators to return functions that can then dispatch actions.
 Quite literally giving them access to a `dispatch` method.

 ```javascript
 export function anAction() {